abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Burned_Areas_in_the_Amazon/2_data_preparation/README.md

 ### II.2.2.
 Split data to training and testing data by zone

 Recognizing the imbalanced distribution of the response variable *Burnt Area*, it is imperative to maintain a comparable proportion of cells with 'No Fire' event (0) and cells with 'Fire' event (1) in both the training and testing datasets, particularly within each zone. </br>
-To achieve this balance, I employed the `initial_split()` function from the $\texttt{rsample}$ package.
+To achieve this balance, I employed the `initial_split()` function from the $\texttt{rsample}$ package, setting the split ratio to 75% for training data and 25% for testing data.
 Specifically, I leveraged the `strata = BurntArea` option to ensure a stratified split, guaranteeing an equitable representation of the response variable in both the training and testing datasets across all zones.

 [*<< I. Data Analysis & Missing Data*](https://github.com/abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Fires_in_the_Amazon/blob/main/1_data_analysis_%26_missing_data/README.md)
 |